Search By Vehicle

-HOW OFTEN SHOULD I CHANGE MY CAR AIR FILTER?
+HOW OFTEN DO I CHANGE MY CAR FILTER?

 Why is air filter maintenance necessary?Your car's engine air filter is designed to let air into your engine while keeping pollutants out.
 Air - specifically oxygen - is critical to your engine’s combustion process, but it’s also typically filled with dust, dirt, and other pollutants that can damage essential engine components.
 If those components wear down, combustion gas can start to leak, and that can significantly reduce the efficiency of your engine.
 You might notice smoke, sluggish acceleration, and a decrease in fuel efficiency.
 This can lead to irreparable engine damage and repairs that may cost thousands of dollars.
 The good news?
 Cleaning and maintaining your car’s air filter is typically a breeze.
 You can do it yourself without special tools in less than ten minutes.

 What does an engine air filter do?The primary job of your air filter is to protect your engine from harmful contaminants.
 Your air filter helps your vehicle breathe better, allowing efficient airflow into your engine while keeping the vast majority of dirt and pollutants out of the system.
 Clean airflow helps maintain the lifespan of your engine.
 By keeping contaminants out, you reduce the chance of particulates or excess fuel building up in your engine.
 In addition, better airflow typically translates to more horsepower and acceleration.
 Whether you’re on the racetrack or the road, that means muscle you can count on.